AlexGaming-dev/Office-Suite/README.md

 **Proprietary – All Rights Reserved**

 Copyright © 2026 Officore.

 This software and its source code are the exclusive property of Officore.
-Unauthorized copying, modification, or distribution of this project, via any medium, is strictly prohibited.
+Unauthorized copying, modification, or possession of this project is strictly prohibited.

 Refer to the [LICENSE](LICENSE) file for the full legal terms.